 Please visit our Tuition and Fees page to see the current tuition rates.
 The estimated total cost of attendance includes: tuition, fees, room and board, books and supplies, personal expenses, and transportation expenses.
 Actual costs may vary based on housing accommodations, travel, and personal expenses.

 How many transfer applications do you receive?
 How many transfer students enroll each year?

 We typically receive about 50 applications from transfer students each year and enroll between five and ten students.
 The exact number of students is predicated on the number of “open seats” that become available in the class through students choosing to study abroad, pursue our Chicago or Washington, D.C. externship programs, or transferring to another law school.

 When can I apply?

 The transfer application will be available in February through June.
-We encourage interested students to apply early - before May 15 - so as to maximize opportunities to bid for on-campus interviews.
+We encourage interested students to apply early so as to maximize opportunities to bid for on-campus interviews.